ingernet/bash-redactor/README.md

 ### Prerequisites

-This is optimized for Linux, but will run on OS X. (The `master-sedbuilder` branch will have problems with maintaining the copied files` timestamps because I haven't gotten around to getting OS X to `touch` them correctly.)
+This is optimized for Linux, but will run on OS X. (The `master-sedbuilder` branch will have problems with maintaining the copied files' timestamps because I haven't gotten around to getting OS X to `touch` them correctly.)

 This is a native bash script.
 All you need is bash.
 And love.
 Bash and love are all you need.
 And this paddle ball set.